1.0 Policy Purpose

 3.5 Adherence to University Policies

-Any person requesting the use of a Green Space for a purpose that could, in any way, be construed as political activity or protest or demonstration must review the Political Activity Policy and the Protest and Demonstration Policy and confirm that the event will conform with these policies.
+Any recognized academic unit, administrative unit, or student organization requesting the use of a Green Space for a purpose that could, in any way, be construed as political activity or protest or demonstration must review the University Facility or Space Use Policy, Political Activity Policy, and the Protest and Demonstration Policy and confirm that the Event will comply with these policies.

 4.0 Definitions